Do you love chess? Do you enjoy working with kids?

 Typical Physical Demands & Working Conditions

-Selected candidate must have the mental and physical capabilities to perform the essential functions of the position with or without reasonable accommodations.
+Candidate must be able to perform essential functions of the position with or without reasonable accommodations.

 Instructor job in Mequon, WI